Savvy Homebody

 Instructions

-• In your pie pan add the flour, sugar, melted butter, and milk.
+• In your pie pan add the flour, sugar, melted butter or oil, and milk.

 • Mix with a fork until combined.